mbhynes/seeder/README.md

 ## Related Work

 - [slick](https://github.com/underscorenygren/slick)
   - This was an interesting find; it's a framework for storing `scrapy` item pipelines in relational databases using `sqlalchemy`.
 The code is professionallywritten and documented, but not heavily starred/forked.My guess is this was developed commercially over a not insignificant timespan, but then open-sourced in the [initial commit](https://github.com/underscorenygren/slick/commit/c90b9a1383a9afaaa80adedf6598f5180152d926).
+You might be wondering, why not just use this library?
+Great question.
+Let me first thank the audience and the country for giving me this opportunity to outline my vision for the future...

 ## Acknowledgements